minprog/programming-1/10 Lectures/08 Week 4 Monday/10 Monday.md

 ### `sigma-0.c`

-Let’s write a program that sums up the numbers 0 through n, where n is provided by the user.
+Let's write a program that sums up the numbers 0 through n, where n is provided by the user.
 We start with some boilerplate code to get a positive integer from the user using a do-while loop: